 Discover and enjoy Lincoln's history in and around Lincoln Cathedral.

 Dine with style at a classy hotel or grab a bite in an independent cafe.

 Stunning hotels and unique guesthouses await your stay.

-Magna Carta, one of Lincoln's great treasures, is going on tour in preparation for the 800th anniversary celebrations in 2015. » Find out more
+Magna Carta, one of Lincoln's great treasures, will tour the UK and USA in preparation for the 800th anniversary celebrations in 2015. » Find out more

 The Lincoln Castle Revealed project is working in Lincoln Castle to prepare it for the 800th anniversary of the signing of Magna Carta.
 Woodhead Heritage have produced a video to show what is happening behind the scenes of the exciting excavation works on the site. » Find out more

-Three new Peregrine Falcons hatched this week in their nest on Lincoln Cathedral.
-You can see them for yourselves through the summer. » Find out more
+Peregrine Falcons hatch most years from their nest on Lincoln Cathedral.
+You can see them for yourselves through the summer thanks to the RSPB. » Find out more

 The shade of green worn by Robin Hood is named Lincoln Green after its place of origin.